 The file INDALL has data on all household members (including children) in responding households.

-#2 Updated by Frank Feng almost 7 years ago
+#2 Updated by Frank Feng over 7 years ago

 Thank you for the information!

 I want to clarify one thing.
 I find that some of the "a_nnatch" (number of biological children in household) are larger than the "a_nchild_dv" (number of own children in household), since "a_nchild_dv" includes natural children, adopted children and step children, under age of 16.
 Can I defined the differences between "a_nnatch" and "a_nchild_dv" ("a_nnatch"-"a_nchild_dv") are the number of children age above 16?